chussong/virasoro/README.md

 1. GMP arbitrary-precision math library from [here](https://gmplib.org).
 2. GNU MPFR from [here](http://www.mpfr.org).
 3. GNU MPC from [here](http://www.multiprecision.org/index.php?prog=mpc).
 Prebuilt versions of these are available for some systems (they're on the Ubuntu repositories, anyway), but in my brief testing the prebuilt ones were about half as fast.
-If you build everything yourself, GMP must be compiled with C++ support by using "./configure --enable-cxx" before invoking its make.
-If you get an error saying libgmp.so.4 is missing, it means you don't have GMP installed correctly; if you get one saying libgmpxx.so.4 is missing, it means you have installed GMP correctly but without C++ support.
 Linux users who want to build the Mathematica plugin will likely also need to install libuuid, available on apt as uuid-dev and yum as libuuid-devel.

 There are two ways to invoke runs.
 For a single run, simply pass the parameters c, hl, hh, hp, and qmax.
 For example, to get a run with c=30, hl=1, hh=3, hp=0, qmax=1000, you would type:
 ./virasoro 30 1 3 0 1000